Blog

 ‘Innocent People Can’t Keep Dying’

-After a number of fatal police chases in New Zealand resulting in the loss of one or more innocent victims, the world is starting to question whether or not police need to change their pursuit policies?
-Retired Police Captain, Tom Gleason of Tallahassee, Florida, helps us answer this question during a New Zealand podcast.
-Gleason […]
+by Tom Gleason After a number of fatal police chases in New Zealand resulting in the loss of one or more innocent victims, the world is starting to question whether or not police need to change their pursuit policies?
+Retired Police Captain, Tom Gleason of Tallahassee, Florida, helps us answer this question during a […]

 We Rely On Journalists to Establish the Facts of Pursuits

 by Ellen Deitz Tucker Every week we see the stories—reports of innocent bystanders killed as a result of law enforcement pursuits.
 These stories recall our own pain when loved ones were killed in this way; yet we read them to their end.
-Someone must bear witness. […]
+Someone must bear witness.
+We also try to keep track of trends in […]